Hard times await bandits, Buhari vows – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari Tuesday in Abuja vowed that “harder times” await bandits whose disruptive activities have brought sorrow to Nigerians, kept many away from their means of livelihood, and heightened insecurity in parts of the country.
+President Muhammadu Buhari has vowed that “harder times’’ await bandits whose disruptive activities have brought sorrow to Nigerians, kept many away from their means of livelihood, and heightened insecurity in parts of the country.

-According to him, if the country is not secured, the government will not be able to manage the economy properly.
+According to him, if Nigeria is not secure, government will not be able to manage the economy properly.

-According to a statement by Special Adviser to the President on Media and Publicity, Femi Adesina, Buhari made this declaration when he received a delegation of eminent and respected citizens of Niger State led by Governor Abubakar Sani Bello in State House.
+In a statement by the Special Adviser to the President on Media and Publicity, Femi Adesina, Buhari made this declaration when he received a delegation of Eminent and Respected Citizens of Niger State, led by Governor Abubakar Sani Bello, in State House, in Abuja, yesterday.

-The president expressed anger that the activities of the bandits had forced many to abandon their farms and homes, adding: “We will now be harder on them.”
+Buhari expressed anger that the activities of bandits has forced many to abandon their farms and homes.

 “We have to be harder on them.
 One of the responsibilities of government is to provide security.
 If we don’t secure the country, we will not be able to manage the economy properly,’’ he said.